Comparing Xinyi Glass (OTCMKTS:XYIGF) and View (NASDAQ:VIEW)

 |N/A

-This is a summary of current recommendations for Xinyi Glass and View, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for View and Xinyi Glass, as provided by MarketBeat.com.

 |Sell Ratings